Consumption tax is the tax on “consumption” as its name indicates.

-However, with regard to micro enterprises that a business owner manages everything by oneself, it is anticipated that they cannot afford the administration for tax filing and payment.
-Therefore, small businesses whose taxable sales for the base period was 10 million yen or less are exempt from tax filing and payment obligation (Article 9 para 1 of the Consumption Tax Law (hereinafter referred as the “Law”) ).
+However, with regard to micro-enterprises that a business owner manages everything by oneself, it is anticipated that they cannot afford the administration for tax filing and payment.
+Therefore, small businesses whose taxable sales for the base period was 10 million yen or less are exempt from tax filing and payment obligation (Article 9 para 1 of the Consumption Tax Law (hereinafter referred to as the “Law”) ).

 The “base period” means the following period (Article 2 item 14 of the Law).

 |Business operator||Base period|